mujtaba1747/git-autocommit/README.md

 Pull Requests and issues are Welcome !

-For further queries feel free reach out : mujtaba1747@gmail.com
+For any queries feel free reach out : mujtaba1747@gmail.com